What Is Discipleship? Start With This Simple Guide

 Discipleship is a process that can start as soon as we choose to follow Jesus.
 A disciple is kind of like a student or apprentice.
 They seek to learn from their leader and imitate their way of life.

-Christians are disciples of Jesus, meaning we seek to learn from Jesus and imitate His way of life.
+Christians are disciples of Jesus, meaning a disciple seeks to learn from Jesus and imitate His way of life.

 What Is Discipleship in the Bible?

 Probably the most famous disciples in the Bible are the Twelve Disciples of Jesus.
-Jesus selected these followers to travel with Him for three years.
+In the New Testament, Jesus selected these followers to travel with Him for three years.
 The disciples listened as Jesus taught, and they watched how He interacted with others.
 They asked Him questions and even had opportunities to practice what they learned from Jesus.

 These disciples were like us.
 They wanted a deeper relationship with God, and they wanted to live a full, meaningful life.
 But they weren’t perfect.
 They argued, focused on the wrong things, and gave in to temptation.
 But Jesus still invested in them.
 Why?
 Because discipleship is a journey, not a destination.
 We’re all in process as followers of Jesus, meaning we all have room to grow.